semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 #### Description

-The `sem-service` script is a utility for starting, stopping and getting the status of background services based on Docker images hosted on [Docker Hub Library][dockerhub-lib].
+The `sem-service` script is a utility for starting, stopping and getting the status of background services.
 Started services will listen on 0.0.0.0 and their default port.
 The 0.0.0.0 IP address includes all available network interfaces.
 Essentially, you'll be using services as if they were natively installed in the OS.

 #### Command Line Parameters